Xenia High School

 Xenia High School is a public high school in Xenia, Ohio, United States.

 History

-The circa 1957 high school was destroyed by an F5 tornado on April 3, 1974, during what was dubbed the 1974 Super Outbreak.
+The 1957 high school was destroyed by an F5 Tornado on April 3, 1974, during the 1974 Super Outbreak.
 A replacement building was constructed in the north of the city.
-Students from the high school and several other schools were relocated to Warner Middle School for three years until the new school was built.
+Students from the high school and several other schools were relocated to Warner Junior High School for three years until the new school was built.